How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 59. Even C, Schröder CM, Friedman S, and Rouillon F. The efficacy of light therapy in nonseasonal depression: A systematic review.
 J Affect.Disord.
 108, 11-23.
 2008. [return]

 60. Chang CH, Liu CY, Chen SJ, Tsai HC.
-Efficacy of light therapy on nonseasonal depression among elderly adults: a systematic review and meta-analysis [Corrigendum] Neuropsychiatr Dis Treat 2016Link to a website outside this ebook; 26(6):1037-47; Perera S, Eisen R, Bhatt M, et al. Light therapy for non-seasonal depression: systematic review and meta-analysis.
-Eur Neuropsychopharmacol 2016Link to a website outside this ebook;2(2):116-26; Tseng PT, Chen YW, Tu KY, et al. Light therapy in the treatment of patients with bipolar depression: A meta-analytic study.
+Efficacy of light therapy on nonseasonal depression among elderly adults: a systematic review and meta-analysis [Corrigendum] Neuropsychiatr Dis Treat 2016; 26(6):1037-47; Perera S, Eisen R, Bhatt M, et al. Light therapy for non-seasonal depression: systematic review and meta-analysis.
+Eur Neuropsychopharmacol 2016;2(2):116-26; Tseng PT, Chen YW, Tu KY, et al. Light therapy in the treatment of patients with bipolar depression: A meta-analytic study.
 Eur Neuropsychopharmacol 2016;26(6):1037-47; Zhao X, Ma J, Wu S, Chi I, Bai Z. Light therapy for older patients with non-seasonal depression: A systematic review and meta-analysis.
 J Affect Disord 2018;232:291-9.[return]

 61. Lieverse R, van Someren EJ, Nielen MM, Uitdehaag, BM, Smit, JH, and Hoogendijk, WJ.
 Bright light treatment in elderly patients with nonseasonal major depressive disorder: a randomized placebo-controlled trial.
-Arch Gen.Psychiatry 68(1)Link to a website outside this ebook, 61-70.
+Arch Gen.Psychiatry 68(1), 61-70.
 2011. [return]

 62. Wirz-Justice A, Bader A, Frisch U, Stieglitz RD, Alder J, Bitzer J, Hosli I, Jazbec S, Benedetti F, Terman M, Wisner KL, and Riecher-Rossler A. A randomized, double-blind, placebo-controlled study of light therapy for antepartum depression.
 J Clin Psychiatry.
 72:986-993, 2011. [return]